ndevcode/ndevcode.github.io/_posts/2023-06-29-c++-print-array-post.md

 ### Generic programming in C++20

-C++20 allows writing semantic constraints on types that are enforced at compile time.
+C++20 has a new language feature called concepts that allows writing semantic constraints on types that are enforced at compile time.
 So here's the C++20 approach to the above problem.

 ```
           //Method 6